RecycleIthacasBicycles/staff-manual/README.md

 # staff-manual
-Scripts and best practices for staff.
+Best practices for staff, with suggested scripts for participant engagement.

-Thanks to Josh on the bikecollectives.org thinktank mailing list for compiling the bulk of this list of conditions community shops encounter in daily functioning.
+Thanks to Josh Bisker of NYC Mechanical Gardens for compiling the bulk of this list of conditions which community shops encounter in daily functioning.
 Responses provided by cyclista.

 ----